How Language Develops in Your Child’s Mind?

 It’s a joy to see a child develop vocal expressions – and here’s the thing: Before the first word and the first sentence, there is a whole lot of prep that she has done all on her own.
 Let’s cover some of her milestones…

-Three-four word sentences: While she would be struggling to make you understand certain words, she would also be able to speak few words fluently.
+Three-four Word Sentences: While she would be struggling to make you understand certain words, she would also be able to speak a few words fluently.
 You would be pleasantly surprised by her success.
 In fact, most parents wonder: ‘Now where did she learn that word from?!’

-Concepts, size, opposites and more: It’s such a pleasure to see your child understand the concept of opposites or the difference between ‘up’ and ‘down’; ‘small’ and ‘big’ – and she might even be pointing it all out to you.
+Concepts, Size, Opposites & more: It’s such a pleasure to see your child understand the concept of opposites or the difference between ‘up’ and ‘down’; ‘small’ and ‘big’ – and she might even be pointing it all out to you.
 She would also have some understanding of time intervals and seasons.
-This is the time to introduce puzzles that strengthen her understanding of form, colour and size.
+This is the time to introduce puzzles that strengthen her understanding of form, color, and size.

 - Interaction with people and the world around plays a key role – talk to your child as much as you can.
 Encourage other family members and friends to do the same.

 - Browsing through books and other such material with big pictures and relevant words will help your child cover more distance in less time.